daschw/Resample.jl/README.md

 [![Build Status](https://travis-ci.com/daschw/Resample.jl.svg?branch=master)](https://travis-ci.com/daschw/Resample.jl)

-This is a small utility package for resampling `Vector`s and `DataFrames` to new indices, e.g. a new time resolution.
+This is a small utility package for resampling `Vector`s and `Tables` to new indices, e.g. a new time resolution.

 ## Install